A guide to choosing the right microphone

 Embracing the selection process

 Choosing the correct microphone for the required application can be a stressful experience and there are so many variables to consider.
 The use of microphones, types and brands can be a very subjective experience so it’s often difficult to know that you’ve made the right choice.
 I always say that you need to embrace the process of selecting microphones – treating it like an experience – and in most cases it is an enjoyable exercise to experiment with different products and techniques to achieve the sound you want.

-Let’s take a deeper look at the options available and their intended use.
+Let’s take a deeper look at the options available and their intended use in audio services.

 We can start with the most subjective element: the vocal microphone.
 As all voice artists/singers have different tones and voice characteristics, choosing the correct microphone could be the difference between a good end product and a sub-standard result.
 Every voice is going to sound different through each microphone and it’s important to look for particular features and how they suit your needs.

 - Frequency response: This is important, depending on the timbre of the voice.

 - Proximity effect: This is particularly important to consider and can make a big difference to how the microphone translates the vocals.
 If the vocalist is too far away from the microphone the sound may be too thin, causing the gain to be boosted and possibly resulting in feedback issues.
 If the vocalist sings closer to the microphone it allows the sound engineer to adjust the gain properly, EQ the channel properly and get the desired tone for that environment